rabe200/Capstone_Tarot_App/README.md

 # Tarot App (Capstone neue fische webdev bootcamp)

 This project focusses on uniting a notebook with a tarot app.
 Being able to set a mood when receiving the daily card gives the possibilty to make connections between mood and an individual card.
+The user can take a note that gets saved to localstorage and is connected to the card by id.
+Also how often the card got played is saved.
+In the history those stats are available.

-Further there will be different reading layouts and users will be able to set their own artworks as cards.
+Longterm there will be different reading layouts and users will be able to set their own artworks as cards.
 I want this app to grow.
 It is my capstone project for an webdev bootcamp, but will be developed afterwards also.

 ## Development